2010 Article, updated October 2017

 Before drafting any rules, the first issue to consider is whether the entity should be a society (basically a democratic organisation) or a charitable trust (with trustees who are normally not elected).
-I’ll discuss the elements of a charitable trust deed in a later article.
+I discuss the elements of a charitable trust deed in another article.
 If the entity is to be a society, it can be either non-charitable or charitable.
-If a society is to be incorporated it will usually be registered under the Incorporated Societies Act 1908, and but a charitable society can be incorporated under either the Incorporated Societies Act or the Charitable Trusts Act 1957.
+If a society is to be incorporated it will usually be registered under the Incorporated Societies Act 1908, and but a charitable society can (at present) be incorporated under either the Incorporated Societies Act or the Charitable Trusts Act 1957.
 A charitable trust can only be incorporated under the Charitable Trusts Act.

 Where a society is registered under the Incorporated Societies Act 1908, s6(1) provides that its rules must set out: